Tuesday, 8 August 2023

 1) Upgrade Your Database Engine:

-In laravel 10 go to the location config/database.php
+In Laravel 10, go to the location config/database.php

-2) Adjust Column Sizes:
+2) Change the Column Sizes:

 The simplest solution involves modifying just one file in your Laravel application.
 Laravel provides a configuration option to change the default string length for migrations.

-Open app/Providers/AppServiceProvider.php and add this code inside the boot() method:
+Open app/Providers/AppServiceProvider. php and add this code inside the boot() method:

 use Illuminate\Support\Facades\Schema;